raphael-attie/punchbowl/docs/source/data/data_object.rst

 Uncertainty
 -------------
 The uncertainty is stored within the PUNCHData object as a floating-point value from 0-1, describing the relative uncertainty of that pixel - 0 being complete certainty and 1 being complete uncertainty.
-When written to file, these are stored at 8-bit integer values.
+When written to file, these are stored at 8-bit integer values using the HDU scaling feature.
+Most FITS readers (AstroPy tested) will reconstitute these to the original range of 0-1.